graylan0/psychosis-detector-android/README.md

 # psychosis-detector-android

+## Engineer Notes:
+Quantum Circuit: The quantum_emotion_circuit function uses rotations (RY) to encode the normalized RGB values and the amplitude (related to sentiment) into a quantum state.
+Conditional entanglement is applied based on the amplitude, which could represent the intensity of the emotion.

+AsyncIO: The application uses asyncio and httpx for asynchronous HTTP requests.
+This is necessary for non-blocking network calls in an async application.

+AIOSQLite: The application uses aiosqlite to perform asynchronous database operations, which is suitable for async applications.

+OpenAI API: The application uses the OpenAI API to generate color codes from emotions and to perform psychosis detection.
+The API key is loaded from a configuration file.

+Kivy UI: The application uses Kivy for the user interface, with screens for chat and settings.

+TextBlob: Sentiment analysis is performed using TextBlob, which provides a simple API for common natural language processing (NLP) tasks.
 To set up a Python environment with Kivy for debugging, follow these steps:

 1. **Install Python**: Ensure you have Python installed on your system.
 You can download it from the official Python website.
 It's recommended to use Python 3.6 or above.